valeriansaliou/bloom/README.md

 Your API can send private HTTP headers in responses to Bloom, that are used by Bloom and removed from the response that is served to the request client (the `Bloom-Response-*` HTTP headers).

+_Note that your API should not serve responses in a compressed format.
+Please disable any Gzip or Brotli middleware on your application server, as Bloom will not be able to decode compressed response bodies.
+Compression of dynamic content should be handled by the load balancer._

 **➡️ Do not cache response:**

 To tell Bloom not to cache a response, send the following HTTP header as part of the API response: